You installed Azure AD Connect and want to configure Azure Active Directory Single Sign-On (SSO).…

 Step 8.
 Click Copy.

-If you want to add more than one domain, change the domain and tenant.
+If you want to add more than one domain, change the domain and tenant in the selector value.
 Everything else looks the same.

-Go to the domain’s registrar.
-Add the two CNAME records.
+Go to the domain’s registrar and add the two CNAME records.

-In our example, a dot needs to be added at the end of the value.
+In our example, a dot must be added at the end of the value.
 It will look like below.

 Name TTL Type Value